libuv/libuv/docs/src/fs_event.rst

 .. note::
     For AIX, the non default IBM bos.ahafs package has to be installed.
-    The AIX Event Infrastructure filesystem (ahafs) has some limitations:
+    The AIX Event Infrastructure file system (ahafs) has some limitations:

         - ahafs tracks monitoring per process and is not thread safe.
 A separate process must be spawned for each monitor for the same event.